hamishcoleman/thinkpad-ec/README.md

 Step-by-step instructions:
 --------------------------

-This software expects to be run under Linux.
+This software expects to be run under Linux (real Linux, not Microsoft Windows Linux subsystem).
 For best results, ensure you have updated your BIOS to a recent version before starting.
 If there is too large a difference between the BIOS and EC versions then the flash process will not complete.

 A little more detail about the BIOS versions:
 It is not so much a question about upgrading to a recent BIOS version, but